Third Malware Strain Discovered as Part of SolarWinds Attack

-Security researchers have uncovered yet another malware strain used by Russian attackers to compromise SolarWinds.
+Security researchers have uncovered a new malware tool used by Russian attackers to compromise SolarWinds.

 Sunspot was used by attackers to inject the Sunburst backdoor code into the vendor’s Orion platform without setting off any internal alarms, CrowdStrike said in a blog post yesterday.